ppy/osu-wiki/wiki/People/The_Team/Nomination_Assessment_Team/SEV_rating/en.md

 ## Hitsounding

-*Makes up for 7% of notable resets, 11% of resets.*
+*Makes up 7% of notable resets, 11% of resets.*

 - **0/0:** (73%)
   - Adding a few missing hitsounds